Warts occur in

 usually are rough, gray-brown, dome-shaped growths.

-visible beneath the surface of the wart.
+a pebble in your shoe.
 When pressure from standing or walking

 pushes a plantar wart beneath the skin's surface, a layer of thick, tough skin